Esri/offline-editor-js/README.md

 This repo contains the following libraries:

 - `/dist`:
-   * `offline-edit-min.js` - stores adds, updates and deletes of features as well as limited attachment support while offline.
+   * `offline-edit-min.js` - _(replaces v1.x of OfflineFeaturesManager.js)_ stores adds, updates and deletes of features as well as limited attachment support while offline.
 Resync's edits with server once connection is reestablished.
-   * `offline-tiles-basic-min.js` stores portions of tiled maps client-side and uses the cached tiles when device is offline or partial offline.
+   * `offline-tiles-basic-min.js` - _(replaces v1.x of offlineTilesEnabler.js)_ stores portions of tiled maps client-side and uses the cached tiles when device is offline or partial offline.
 Use this library with ArcGIS Online Web maps.
-   * `offline-tiles-advanced-min.js` Extends any Esri tiled basemap service for a web app that has a requirement for offline browser reload and/or restart.
+   * `offline-tiles-advanced-min.js` - _(replaces v1.x of OfflineTilesEnablerLayer.js)_ Extends any ArcGIS Tiled Map Service that has a requirement for offline browser reload and/or restart.
 This library should be used in conjunction with an HTML5 application cache coding pattern.
-   * `offline-tpk-min.js` - parses a TPK file and displays it as a tiled map layer.
+   * `offline-tpk-min.js` - _(replaces v1.x of TPKLayer.js)_ parses a TPK file and displays it as a tiled map layer.
 - `/utils`: contains various helper library modules.
-- `/samples`: sample apps to show how to use different aspects of the offline library capabilities.
+- `/samples`: samples that show how to use the different offline libraries capabilities.

 #Workflows Supported
 The following workflow is currently supported for both both features and tiles: